Student Health Insurance Information

 UNDERGRADUATE AND LAW STUDENTS: Lewis & Clark College requires that all degree seeking and visiting, Undergraduate and Law students have medical insurance coverage comparable to that offered through the school’s comprehensive Student Health Insurance Plan.
 Students enrolled in the Academic English Studies program also are held to this insurance requirement.
-Students are afforded one opportunity in each academic year to waive the school’s coverage.
+Students are afforded one opportunity in each academic year to waive the school’s coverage and must waive each year.
 The premium for the school’s insurance is charged in two installments, one for the Fall term and one for the Spring/Summer terms.
 If students do not submit an annual health insurance waiver ONLINE with AETNA, they will be automatically enrolled in coverage through the Student Health Insurance Plan, for the academic year.
 For eligible students, information regarding the submission of the online insurance waiver, and the associated deadline, will accompany the first billing statement of the semester.
 Any questions about who is eligible to submit an insurance waiver may be directed to Student and Departmental Account Services at 503-768-7829 or email@example.com.

 If you waive the school’s coverage, and subsequently lose your private insurance coverage, you are required to enroll in the College’s Student Health Insurance Plan.
 Please contact Student and Departmental Account Services to rescind your waiver and enroll in the Student Health Insurance Plan.